wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

   - `ControlPanelComponent`: The Svelte component for controls that will be rendered _inside_ the HUD (via the `controlsSnippet` passed to the HUD).
   - `dialogAreaSnippet` (Optional): A Svelte Snippet to render content in the designated dialog area.
 Receives `{ isFullscreen: boolean }` as a parameter.
   - `controlsAreaSnippet` (Optional): A Svelte Snippet to render content in the designated main controls area.
 Receives `{ isFullscreen: boolean }` as a parameter.
+  - `instructionSnippet` (Optional): A Svelte Snippet to render instructional text.
+Receives `{ isFullscreen: boolean }` as a parameter.
   - `sceneProps`: Props to pass to the `SceneComponent`.
   - `hudProps`: Props to pass to the `HudComponent`.
   - `controlPanelProps`: Props to pass to the `ControlPanelComponent` (rendered within the HUD).